 Kashi Vishwanath Temple Timings

 The doors of the temple are opened at 2:30 am in the morning.
 Morning Mangal Aarti is performed between 3 am to 4 am.
-After the aarti temple is opened for devotees till 11 am.
+After the aarti temple is open for devotees till 11 am.
 After 11 am Bhog Aarti is performed from 11:15 am to 12:20 pm.
 At 7 pm Sandhya Aarti is performed till 8:15 pm.
 At last, Shringar Aarti is performed from 9 pm to 10:15 pm and Shayan Aarti is performed from 10:30 pm to 11 pm.
 Then the temple is closed at 11 pm.

 Read More: Kashi Vishwanath Temple